Imran4424/Software-Architecture/SolidPrinciples.md

 Interface Segregation Principle(ISP) states that **No client should be forced to depend on others methods it does not use**

+This is the first SOLID principle which talks about interface(in swift case protocol)

 # Dependency Inversion Principle